How Do You Unclog a Sink That's Full of Water?

-There’s nothing worse than a clogged drain in the bathroom or kitchen – two of the most used rooms in the home.
+There’s nothing worse than a clogged drain resulting in standing water in the bathroom or kitchen – two of the most used rooms in the home.
 While clogs may not immediately seem like significant plumbing problems, their repair costs can quickly add up if you’re not careful.
-As a homeowner, you should try to handle any plumbing issue – small or large – in a timely fashion.
 If you ignore maintenance and repairs for a clogged drain with standing water, you risk a significant leak somewhere in the piping system.
 A leak could cause extensive structural damage and saddle you with even more expensive repairs.

 A Quick Note